Data manipulation - independent exercises

 count(bio_province)

-3.4 Use by_region to check which region had the most observations of barn swallows and print the top 5.
+3.4 Arrange the rows of counts_by_region to show which region had the most observations of barn swallows and print the top 5.

 arrange(desc(count)) |>